Andrzej Wajda

 Key Production Countries: Poland, France

-Key Genres: Drama, War Drama, Psychological Drama, Period Film, Political Drama, War, Biopic, Resistance Film, Romantic Drama, Historical Film, War Romance
+Key Genres: Drama, War Drama, Psychological Drama, Period Film, Political Drama, War, Biopic, Romantic Drama, Resistance Film, Historical Film, War Romance

 Key Collaborators: Halina Prugar-Ketling (Editor), Daniel Olbrychski (Leading Actor), Allan Starski (Production Designer), Edward Klosinski (Cinematographer), Krystyna Janda (Leading Actress), Tadeusz Lomnicki (Leading Actor), Wojciech Pszoniak (Leading Character Actor), Andrzej Seweryn (Leading Character Actor), Krystyna Zachwatowicz (Character Actress), Tadeusz Janczar (Leading Actor), Agnieszka Holland (Screenwriter), Aleksander Scibor-Rylski (Screenwriter)